metalizzsas/NusterKit/README.md

 # NusterTurbine

-Complete rewrite of NusterEngine in Typescript
+Nuster Turbine is a complete rewrite of NusterEngine in Typescript.
+This was done to ehance stability of the Nuster global ecosystem.